Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 	- Your model should be in a T-Pose.
 If it's in an A-Pose (arms at a downward angle), you forgot an Armature modifier.
 10. Under Body, click the circle icon on the far right for the Chest option, and set it to `j_sebo_c`.
 Scroll to the bottom and hit Apply, then Done.

 And that should be it for the common steps between VRChat and VTubing!
-From here, use the appropriate follow-up guides.
+Depending on what you plan on using, proceed to the [VRChat](</Guides/VRChat Follow-up Guide.md>) or VTubing guides.
 Good luck!